zhiyingfang2022/llm-d/docs/proposals/llm-d.md

 ## Design Details

+The [unified architecture diagram](https://docs.google.com/drawings/d/1PNGNsicSFiFJjSBThgg6zhxAQMdJp9LqqExQ-8lmmUY/edit) below shows all of the key components of the system, as well as the basic flow of for request flow.

 ![Architecture diagram](../assets/images/llm-d-arch-initial-large.svg)

 Our current Northstar designs lay out the initial scope (join llm-d-contributors@googlegroups.com to comment).
 They will be converted into project proposals: